 - Mariano R. et al. (2016) Infection Patterns of Human Viruses and Bacteriophages. mSystems 1 (2): e00030-15.

 - Uetz, P. et al. (2006) Herpesviral Protein Networks and the Human Proteome.
 Science 311: 239-242

 - Schwikowski, B. et al. (2000) A network of interacting proteins in yeast.
 Nature Biotech.
 18 (12): 1257-1261

 Protein function, protein complexes, and protein domains.
-We study protein function, especially the functions of uncharacterized and poorly understood proteins using both computational and experimental approaches.
+We study protein function, especially of uncharacterized and poorly understood proteins using both computational and experimental approaches.
 Our group has solved the function of half a dozen uncharacterized proteins and domains:

 - Goodacre, N.F. et al. (2014) Protein domains of unknown function are essential in bacteria. mBio 5 (1): e00744-13.

 - Häuser, R. et al. (2012) RsfA (YbeB) proteins are ribosomal silencing factors.
 Plos Genetics 8(7): e1002815.

 Virus and phage interactomics.
 Viruses and phage are excellent models to study protein interaction networks and protein function because they are small and have loads of uncharacterized proteins.
 We have studied both human viruses and phage of various bacteria, including E. coli, Mycobacteria, and Streptococcus:

 - Osterman A. et al. (2015) The Hepatitis E virus intraviral interactome.
 Scientific Reports 5: 13872.